-Two-Way Separated Bicycle Lane - Separated bicycle lanes can also be designed as two-way separated bicycle lanes, allowing for bi-directional travel on one facility.
+Separated bicycle lanes can also be designed as two-way separated bicycle lanes, allowing for bi-directional travel on one facility.
 Two-way separated bicycle lanes require mitigation for conflicts at intersections, including dedicated bicycle signals.
 Two-way separated bicycle lanes may be preferred in highly urban environments where it is easier to provide bicycle facilities only on specific streets, particularly if those streets are one-way to vehicles.

-Median Bicycle Lanes - Conflicts between bicycles and right turning vehicles can be eliminated using median bicycle lanes, also known as right-side bicycle lanes.
+Median Bicycle Lanes

+Conflicts between bicycles and right turning vehicles can be eliminated using median bicycle lanes.
 These lanes create separated bicycle lanes in the middle of a roadway, either within space already used as a median or through striping bicycle lanes.
 Intersection conflicts require mitigation like 2-way separated bicycle lanes and contra-flow bicycle lanes, with bicycle signals provided to eliminate conflicts with turning vehicles.
 Median bicycle lanes require intersections to be signalized; non-signalized median openings should be closed as part of implementation.
 Median bicycle lanes are common in many South American cities.
 These bicycle lanes provide a high degree of separation from surrounding vehicles; their comfort and safety help to facilitate longer trips by allowing for more consistent speeds.